-Basketball Tips to Shooting Free Throws
+Basketball Tips to Help Increase your Free Throw Shooting Percentage

 Focus is the first step towards becoming an exceptional free throw shooter.
 Of course, you have the fans and other players that will take some intense measures to help distract or discourage free throw shooters.
 As a player, you must ignore distractions while approaching the free throw line.
 That’s easier said than done, right?
 For me, I would first take a deep breath and say once in my mind – “Me and you rim”.
 By saying this once and taking that deep breath it helped me gain some composure during a game clinching free throw attempt.
 Find a way, to take the focus off of the game, the crowd and mentally focus on the task of you and the rim.
 You shoot free throws in the gym everyday, it is you and the rim in the gym.
 That’s how you have to think about it.
 Focusing on the rim is the key to becoming a good free throw shooter.
-You must envision that you will make the shoot.
+You must envision that you will make the shot.

 As I sort of mentioned in mental focus, players must learn how to relax when it comes time to shoot a free throw.
 Basketball players become familiar with relaxation techniques.
 Your coach should definitely introduce you to breathing techniques.
 Breathing techniques will help players reduce nervousness and tension.
 Players should select a relaxation technique that is suitable for their personal style of play.